sarajuliefrajtova/english-for-designer/06-thesis/index.md

 Within the theoretical segment of the thesis, I delve into UX and UI methodologies crucial for crafting a solid user experience and interface.
 Emphasis is placed on establishing a UI library founded upon the principles of Atomic design methodology.
 Additionally, I elaborate on the principles and significance of interaction design.
 Furthermore, I explore the intricacies of product design, specifically tailored to mobile applications as a subset of digital products.
 Among others, I examine the contemporary approach of museums towards digital products and services.

 ### Practical Part
+After acquiring a sufficient theoretical foundation, one that broadened my understanding and paved the way for practical application, I embarked on the practical phase.